SchrodingerandDoraemon/Notes/Java/Multithreading.md

 |hard drive| OS will assign memory for each process |
 |classloader load it to JVM so it will become process| |

+### message queue implement comsumer and producer
+Synchronized keyword mark the following block to be atomic,

+private static Object monitor_lock = new Object(); to be the lock

+Synchronized method works same as sychronized(lock)

+lock is a object monitor

+main memory / thread memory

+ yield() provides a mechanism to inform the “scheduler” that the current thread is willing to relinquish its current use of processor but it'd like to be scheduled back soon as possible.

+The “scheduler” is free to adhere or ignore this information and in fact, has varying behavior depending upon the operating system.

+### AtomicInteger
+problem with volatile: override the other result, use synchronized(reduce the performance), we could use atomicInteger instead,

+The primary use of AtomicInteger is when you are in a multithreaded context and you need to perform thread safe operations on an integer without using synchronized.

+1. step one: In the RAM, instantiate an AtomicInteger with value equals to five.
+2. Step two: copy the value of the AtomicInteger from Ram to both the threads.
+3. Step three: compare and swap then write back to the RAM

+CAS concept: compare and swap

+concurrent parkage